 In this example person A isn’t trying to deceive you when they say that they “know PPC”, they just have a limited understanding of what they know in relation to what they could know.
 They’ve mistaken the tip of the iceberg for the whole thing.
 If you ask them to talk you through the most complex PPC Campaign they’ve run you’ll soon get an idea of how much technical knowledge and experience they have.

 Question(s): Can you talk me through a campaign you’ve run which you’re particularly proud of?
 What did you set out to achieve with the campaign and how did you measure your success?

-Having the technical knowledge to implement things well is fantastic but for many roles you’ll also need your successful candidate to have skills and experience with strategic thinking.
-Being able to work with Developers to speed up a website shows good technical knowledge but knowing that you need to do so to avoid issues from Google’s Core Web Vitals Update when it launches in 2021 shows an understanding on what is happening in the industry and a strategic mindset.
+Having the technical knowledge to implement things well is fantastic, but for many roles you’ll also need your successful candidate to have skills and experience with strategic thinking.
+Being able to work with Developers to speed up a website shows good technical knowledge but knowing that you need to do so to avoid issues from Google’s Core Web Vitals Update shows an understanding on what is happening in the industry and a strategic mindset.

 Question(s): What SEO factors do you see as being particularly important for 2021?
 How would you help our clients to gain an advantage with these factors?

 One thing to note here is that the interview starts the second the interviewee steps foot in the building.
-How they interact with your receptionist (or, in our case, our office dog Spud) and the small talk which happens before the interview formally starts is just as important as the main discussion.
+How they interact with your receptionist (or even your office dog) and the small talk which happens before the interview formally starts is just as important as the main discussion.
 It’s important to give people time to warm up (otherwise you might end up with a company of only extraverts, which would have its downsides) but they will need to have built some rapport with you by the end of the interview.